You might have heard about bloggers discussing sponsored blog posts. So, what is a one and what in the world do you

 Before we jump into what to charge, let’s talk a bit more about these posts.

 A sponsored blog post is when a company wants to use your platform to advertise.
-While most of the time they want you to write a blog post about their company, but it could be a social share, mention in your email newsletter or a sponsored podcast episode.
+While most of the time they want you to write a blog post about their company.
+However, it could be a social share, mention in your email newsletter or a sponsored podcast episode.
 They want to use your voice to talk about their product/service.